wilzbach/docs.asyncy.com/storyscript/README.md

 token = app.secrets.twitter.client_id  # Error.
 Accessing service environment variables is prohibited.
 ```

-When the service `twitter` is started by Asyncy it will be assigned `client_id=abc123` according to it's `microservice.yml` as an environment variable.
+When the service `twitter` is started by Storyscript Cloud it will be assigned `client_id=abc123` according to it's `microservice.yml` as an environment variable.

 ### Execution Model

-Storyscripts are executed by the Asyncy Runtime (not compiled to C or Java or any other language).
+Storyscripts are executed by the Storyscript Cloud Runtime (not compiled to C or Java or any other language).
 This gives Storyscript distinct advantages over General Purpose Programming Languages (GPPL) with little to no performance overhead since you can use any other GPPL for data processing (low and high-level programming).

 #### Deployment

 1. All dependencies are gathered and prepared for execution.
-1. The Asyncy Runtime is prepared with the Stories as first-class assets for swift execution.
+1. The Storyscript Cloud Runtime is prepared with the Stories as first-class assets for swift execution.
 1. Every Storyscript is executed allowing them to register with event-based services.

 #### Execution